codophilic/LearnSpring/Spring Concepts.md

 This is an Alien
 ```

-- When we used `@Bean` annotation, we did not use `@Component` annotation on every class.
+- When we use `@Bean` annotation, we did not use `@Component` annotation on every class.
 - Here in the SpringConfig class we need to define `@Bean` annotation for every class which we need to use during execution.
-So basically if there are thousands of bean inside a package , is it worthy to write thousands of class over here? thats where we have an another annotation name `@ComponentScan` where we specify the package and all classes present in that package are treated as individual beans by spring.
+So basically if there are thousands of bean inside a package , is it worthy to write thousands of class over here? thats where we have an another annotation named `@ComponentScan` where we specify the package and all classes present in that package are treated as individual beans by spring.
 - When we use `@ComponentScan` we need to specify `@Component` on whatever class we required.
 - Lets say we have Processor class.